plunderludics/plunderludics.github.io/plunderludics/guides/how to plunderludics.md

 Also this one: https://github.com/plunderludics/scripts, which has a BizHawk configuration file (very useful) and a bunch of other scripts you probably don't need right now.

 ### Install BizHawk
 First you gotta get [https://tasvideos.org/BizHawk|BizHawk].
-BizHawk is a great open-source project that packages up a bunch of emulators for different platforms - NES, PSX, N64, + like 100 other platforms.
-It is useful for this stuff because it has nice Lua scripting support (we will get to this later).
+BizHawk is a great open-source project that packages up a bunch of emulators - NES, PSX, N64, + like 100 other platforms.
+It is useful for this stuff because it supports a lot of platforms and it has nice Lua scripting support (we will get to this later).

 [//]: # (TODO at some point soon gotta replace this with our fork - guess we need to maintain a release page too)